-In Ontario, all proposed renewable energy projects - including wind turbines - must go through an approval process regulated by the Ministry of the Environment and the Ministry of Natural Resources.
+Proposed wind and renewable energy projects in Ontario must go through an approval process regulated by the Ministry of the Environment and the Ministry of Natural Resources.
 Under the Renewable Energy Approval (REA) process, a proposed wind project must show that it meets the guidelines as set out by Ontario's Green Energy Act.